DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ---

-We're ready now to look at some data, specifically data on the Greek government's debt.
+We're ready now to look at some data, including data on the Greek government's debt.
 Is there too much of it?
 It's not immediately clear what "too much" means, but we can certainly compare it to some other countries.
 We do that with the IMF's convenient *World Economic Outlook* ([WEO](http://www.imf.org/external/pubs/ft/weo/data/assump.htm)) dataset, which they kindly update twice a year.
-It's in a (sort of) spreadsheet format, so we're on familiar ground.
-The challenge is to read it into Python.
+It's in a (quasi-)spreadsheet format, so we're on familiar ground.
+The challenge is to read it into Python and generate some graphs.

 We start, then, by describing how to get data into Python, particularly data in spreadsheets.
 Along the way we describe how Python uses collections of tools (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.